-The TA series gas furnace can be installed horizontally in an attic, basement, crawl space or alcove (Figure 7).
-It can also be suspended from a ceiling in a basement or utility room in either a right to left airflow or left to right airflow as shown in Figure 8 (page 14).
+The \TA series gas furnace can be installed horizontally in an attic, basement, crawl space or alcove (Figure 7).
+It can also be suspended from a ceiling in a basement or utility room in either a right to left airflow or left to right airflow as shown in Figure 8, (page 14).

-TA series furnaces are shipped with the bottom panel installed.
+\TA series furnaces are shipped with the bottom panel installed.
 If furnace is installed horizontally, remove the bottom panel from the furnace before attaching the duct system.
 See Bottom Panel Removal on page 15.

-If installing the furnace in an attic, it is required that a drip pan be placed under the furnace.
+If installing the furnace with an evaporator coil (in an attic), it is required that a drip pan be placed under the furnace.
 If the installation is on a combustible platform (Figure 7), it is recommended that the drip pan extend at least 12 inches past the top and front of the furnace.
+NOTE: Although it is not required to use a drip pan for heat only applications, state and local codes may require it.